International-Data-Spaces-Association/metadata-broker-open-core/README.md

     In the case that you received Keys from our partner Institutes or us, that are stored in a .pem format a conversion to .crt and .key is required for the usage in the reverse proxy.

     openssl x509 -in example_cert.pem -out server.crt openssl rsa -in example_key.pem -out server.key mkdir cert mv server.crt cert/ mv server.key cert/

-2. __Build the Docker Images, Prepare and Check the Docker Compose File__:
+2. __Build the Docker Images, Prepare and Check the Docker Compose File__: Next, you can either build your customized docker containers as demonstrated in 2.1, or make use of docker images provided by us, see 2.2.

-    2.1 If you want to use a docker-compose file that uses locally build images, please execute following steps, otherwise continue with 2.2:
+    2.1 If you want to use a docker-compose file that uses locally built images, please execute following steps:
-    - You can find a build script for the Images in the folder docker (buildImages.sh).
+    - You can find a build script for the images in the docker directory: docker/buildImages.sh .
-    - You need to have maven installed for executing the script.
+    - Note that you need to have Maven installed for executing the script.

     2.2
-    After he images are available, you can alter the docker-compose files.
+    The ```docker-compose pull``` command can be used to download or update images provided by us reflecting the current state of this repository.
+If no local images are present, Docker will try this automatically on the first start, though it will not automatically update on subsequent starts.
+Note that this command needs to be executed in the same directory as the docker-compose.yml file, see step 3.

 3. __Run the services__: We provide a [docker-compose file for a localhost setup](docker/composefiles/broker-localhost/docker-compose.yml).
 Download the file, change